Table of Contents

 Source: firstcitizens.com

-What makes trusts particularly advantageous over wills is their inherent ability to bypass the probate process, ensuring a faster and smoother asset distribution.
-This can be especially crucial for families facing emotional and financial strains during periods of loss.
+One of the biggest advantages of trusts is their ability to bypass the probate process, ensuring faster and smoother distribution of assets.
+This can make a significant difference for families already coping with emotional and financial strain.

 Legal Jargon Demystified: Key Terminology You Need to Know